lepture/flask-oauthlib/docs/client.rst

     from flask_oauthlib.client import OAuth

-.. attention:: If you are testing the provider and the client locally, do not start they listening on the same address because they will override the `session` of each other leading to strange bugs.
+.. attention:: If you are testing the provider and the client locally, do not make them start listening on the same address because they will override the `session` of each other leading to strange bugs.
    eg: start the provider listening on `127.0.0.1:4000` and client listening on `localhost:4000` to avoid this problem.